agentsim/agentsim.github.io/_posts/2020-09-16-implementing_parallel_evaluation_of_iirs.markdown

 A prefix sum is not limited to addition, it applies to anything with a binary associative operator.
 That should also be familiar, any monoid can be the operator for a prefix sum.

 It turns out that this can be computed in parallel.
 There are many algorithms for this.
-Here's an example of how it can be done (not necessarily efficient, but it proves the concept).
+Here's an example of how it can be done (not at all efficient, but it illustrates that it is possible.)
 Let's say we have two threads and want to compute the prefix sum at each element for:

 `[1, 2, 3, 4, 5, 6, 7, 8]`